maartenpaul/spheroidAnalysis/README.md

   - Fiji script to make a image montage of images in batch
 - python_scripts/randomImages.py
   - Python script to extract random images from the data sets for training micro-sam
-- notebooks/sam_finetuning_own.ipynb
+- notebooks/sam_finetuning.ipynb
-  - Jupyter notebook which contains all code for fine-tuning of our spheroid segmentation models, run prediction on the data sets and accompanying script to extract measurements from
+  - Jupyter notebook which contains all code for fine-tuning of our spheroid segmentation models, run prediction on the data sets and accompanying script to extract measurements from.
+Based on the notebook at the micro-sam repository: <https://github.com/computational-cell-analytics/micro-sam/blob/master/notebooks/sam_finetuning.ipynb>.
 - environment.yml
   - Conda environment file used to run the jupyter notebook